SpATr: MoCap 3D Human Action Recognition based on Spiral Auto-encoder and Transformer Network: Proposed Approach:

-Inspired by the success of transformers\citep{vaswani2017attention} in natural language processing \citep{devlin2018bert,yang2019xlnet,brown2020language} and computer vision tasks \citep{wang2021not,arnab2021vivit,zhao2021point}, We utilized self-attention to learn the temporal context of meshes sequences.
-The self-attention mechanism offers the advantage of parallel training, as each token in the input sequence can be processed independently.
-Moreover, it shows effectiveness in modeling long-range dependencies.

-Given $E = [E_0, E_1, ..., E_L]$, the embedding sequence that encodes spatial information of the action mesh sequence, we use self-attention (SA) to learn the temporal context between frames.
-More precisely, first, each embedding is used as a token to the transformer.
-These tokens are then put through linear transformations to generate $(Q, K, V)$ the queries, keys and values,respectively.
+Inspired by the success of transformers \citep{vaswani2017attention} in natural language processing \citep{devlin2018bert,yang2019xlnet,brown2020language} and computer vision tasks \citep{wang2021not,arnab2021vivit,zhao2021point}, We leverage self-attention to learn the temporal context of meshes sequences.
+The self-attention mechanism offers the advantage of parallel training, as each token in the input sequence can be processed independently, and it proves effective in modeling long-range dependencies.
+Given $E = [E_1, E_2, ..., E_L]$, the embedding sequence that encodes spatial information of the action mesh sequence, we employ self-attention (SA) to learn the temporal context between frames.
+More precisely, each embedding is used as a token to the transformer.
+These tokens are then linearly transformed to generate $(Q, K, V)$ the queries, keys, and values, respectively.

 where $W_q, W_k \in \mathbb{R}^{C_k\times C}$, and $W_v\in \mathbb{R}^{C_v\times C}$ are the weights of the linear transformation, with $C_k$ and $C_v$ are the dimensions of key and value, respectively.
-Then, the dot products of the query with all the keys, followed by applying a softmax function are applied to obtain the attention weights,
+Next, the dot product of the query with all the keys, followed by the softmax function are applied to obtain the attention weights,

-These weights represent the affinities between different frames, in this case, temporal context.
+These weights represent affinities between different frames, i.e. the temporal context.
 Finally, $self\mbox{-}attention$ is computed as the weighted sum of the values, where the weights are the learned $attention(Q, K)$.

-To improve the transformer learning ability, we use multi-head attention which performs $h$ self-attentions, with independent $W_q$, $W_k$, and $W_v$, instead of a single self-attention.
+To enhance the transformer learning ability, we employ multi-head self-attention, which performs $h$ self-attentions with independent $W_q$, $W_k$, and $W_v$, instead of a single self-attention.
 The outputs of the self-attention heads are concatenated to construct the output features of a self-attention layer.
 This multi-head self-attention layer is employed three times in our model.
 Subsequently, we utilize a fully connected layer (FC3) for action classification.

 The transformer is trained to minimize the multi-class cross-entropy loss function,